jboullianne/BasicThemeKit/README.md

     .h4()

 // Paragraph Styling
-Text("This create text formatted for a paragraph.")
+Text("This creates text formatted for a paragraph.")
     .paragraph()
 ```
 ### Buttons